jaesga/latch-facebook-hack/README.md

 > ###Disclaimer###
 >Please note that this is just a proof of concept.
 Code requires several improvements and a different aproach for a real use.
+This is a completely ad-hoc example that may not work with future facebook HTML changes or either in different browsers as it has only been tested on Mozilla Firefox (12/01/2015)